JockDaRock/qt-test/docs/OrganizationsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**assignOrganizationLicensesSeats**](OrganizationsApi.md#assignOrganizationLicensesSeats) | **POST** /organizations/{organizationId}/licenses/assignSeats | Assign SM seats to a network.
 This will increase the managed SM device limit of the network
 [**claimIntoOrganization**](OrganizationsApi.md#claimIntoOrganization) | **POST** /organizations/{organizationId}/claim | Claim a list of devices, licenses, and/or orders into an organization.
-When claiming by order, all devices and licenses in the order will be claimed; licenses will be added to the organization and devices will be placed in the organization&#x27;s inventory.
+When claiming by order, all devices and licenses in the order will be claimed; licenses will be added to the organization and devices will be placed in the organization's inventory.
 [**cloneOrganization**](OrganizationsApi.md#cloneOrganization) | **POST** /organizations/{organizationId}/clone | Create a new organization by cloning the addressed organization
 [**combineOrganizationNetworks**](OrganizationsApi.md#combineOrganizationNetworks) | **POST** /organizations/{organizationId}/networks/combine | Combine multiple networks into a single network
 [**createOrganization**](OrganizationsApi.md#createOrganization) | **POST** /organizations | Create a new organization